 It may not be ideal for a Halloween party, but as a warm-up-your-belly meal in the autumn months, you can’t find anything much better.

-If you enjoy making your own snack or trail mix, this recipe is the one for you.
+If you enjoy making your own snack or trail mixes, this recipe is for you.

-It takes only 10 minutes to pull together, and it looks (and tastes!) like the ideal Halloween treat.
+It takes only 10 minutes and looks (and tastes!) like the ideal Halloween treat.

-You can adjust the ingredients as you like, but as written, the recipe calls for tiny twist pretzels, Bugles (the original witches’ fingers), caramel corn, M&Ms, autumn mix candy corn, and peanuts.
+You can adjust the ingredients, but as written, the recipe calls for tiny twist pretzels, Bugles (the original witches’ fingers), Halloween candy, and more.